bcw222/chromium-website/site/chromium-os/developer-library/guides/bugs/security-severity-guidelines/index.md

 ### Fuzzers

-Fuzzer found bugs are considered security bugs unless they are demonstrated to be vulnerabilities e.g. attacker reachable and controllable.
+Fuzzer found bugs are not considered security bugs unless they are demonstrated to be vulnerabilities e.g. attacker reachable and controllable.

 ### Graphics Stack